The time is vote is almost here.

 4. Why did you decide to run for the 51st District?
-I made the decision after the recall when I was urged by many members of the local party.
+I made the decision after when I was urged by many members of the local party.
 I believe it is important to make sure Michigan continues to move out of the past and the residents have a voice that shares their priorities, not special interest who believe in large tax payer benefits.

 5. What issues, in your opinion, are big ones for the area?
 Without a doubt the two largest issues facing this community is the economy, (lack of jobs) and crime.
 We have one of the largest unemployment rates in the nation and also lead the nation in violent crime out of Flint which statistic show does spill over into our community.
 The two go hand in hand and we must address them and not return to the last decade where 50 percent of all jobs lost in the nation were lost right here in Michigan.